ampedAtelier/be-fantastic/README.md

 * `sketch.js` — this is our main p5 sketch

 ## Tasks
+- [ ] Make the rain look more apparent: drops vs lines
 - [ ] add interactive rain
-- [ ] add sound playback and audio analyzer

 ## References
 [Glitch](https://glitch.com) is a friendly community where millions of people come together to build web apps and websites.